 - Complex numbers

 - Dirac (Bra-Ket) notation

-- Basic linear algebra (vector and matrix
+- Basic linear algebra (vector and matrix math)

-• The Visual Studio Integrated math)

 - Principles of classical computing

-- o Binary numbers
+- Binary numbers

-- o Digital logic
+- Digital logic

-- Logic gates
+- o Logic gates

-- o Machine instruction
+- Machine instruction

 - High-level programming languages

 The objective of the summer is to implement real quantum algorithms in quantum software.
 Students will learn the fundamentals of quantum computing through short lectures followed by coding challenges.
 During the fourth week, they will break out into teams to design their own software implementations of a quantum algorithm.